AaronHong1024/PFP_LZ77/README.md

 # Citation

-Please, if you use this tool in an acdemic setting cite the following paper:
+If you use this code or reproduce the results, please cite:

-XXXXX

-# Authors

-### Theoretical results:

-* Yu Hong
-* Massimiliano Rossi
-* Christina Boucher

-#Reference

-[1]
-[2] Christina Boucher, Ondřej Cvacho, Travis Gagie, Jan Holub, Giovanni Manzini, Gonzalo Navarro, and Massimiliano Rossi . *"PFP Compressed Suffix Tree"*, In Proc. of the SIAM Symposium onAlgorithm Engineering and Experiments (ALENEX21), pp. 60-72.
-(2021).
+> Hong, A., Rossi, M., & Boucher, C. (2023).
+LZ77 via Prefix-Free Parsing.
+In Proceedings.
+2023 Proceedings of the Symposium on Algorithm Engineering and Experiments (ALENEX) (pp. 123–134). doi:10.1137/1.9781611977561.ch11